 The Medical Medium also calls 10PM to 2AM "The Sacred Sleep Window" because that's when your body does most of its healing.
 He says that if you can't fall asleep during this time, just lie down with your eyes closed and your body will still do some healing.
 If you have night shift work, then you can nap or lie down with your eyes closed between 10AM to 2PM to get the best healing.

-According to Dr. Charlene Gamaldo, exercising during the day helps people fall asleep more quickly and also improves sleep quality.
+Exercising during the day helps people fall asleep more quickly and also improves sleep quality, but we shouldn't exercise too close to our bed time.
 That’s because exercise causes our body to release endorphins, which keeps the brain awake.
 It also raises the body’s temperature, which prevents sleepiness.
-Therefore, we should exercise at least a couple hours before bed.
+Therefore, the latest we should exercise is a couple hours before bed.

 The type of exercise isn’t too important.
 It could be aerobic exercise, strength, or yoga, the important thing is to get your heart rate up.
 That will create biological processes in the brain and body to result in better sleep.

 People spend a lot of effort trying to improve their waking hours, and we should be doing the same for our sleeping hours.
 Getting adequate sleep, especially deep sleep, is key to maintain our physical and mental health.
-If your sleep is not excellent, then take some tips from this article and apply them in your life to see if your sleep improves.
+There are lots of tips in this article to aid sleep.
+If your sleep is not excellent, then why not try a few tips from this article?
+Sweet dreams!